OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     cluster-id: 97
     cluster-type: cluster_qm # symmetric hashing is a must!
     defrag: yes
-    # eBPF file containing a 'loadbalancer' function that will be inserted into the
-    # kernel and used as load balancing function
-    #ebpf-lb-file:  /etc/suricata/ebpf/lb.bpf
     # eBPF file containing a 'filter' function that will be inserted into the
     # kernel and used as packet filter function
     # eBPF file containing a 'xdp' function that will be inserted into the